 Table 1: October average temperatures and departures from normal (° F) for selected cities.

 Rainfall totals varied across the state in October.
 Rainfall totals across the state varied in October (Table 2), with the northern part of the state seeing below normal rainfall, while portions of the interior peninsula and southeastern and southwestern coastal areas seeing above normal precipitation (Figure 1).
 Only a few precipitation records were broken in October (Table 3).
 The year to date (01/01/12 to 10/31/12) rainfall total of 85.93” (+32.93”) for Miami puts the 10-month period as the wettest on the 118-year record for the location, and 76.85” (+24.05”) at West Palm Beach is the 3rd wettest 10-month period.

 Table 2: October precipitation totals and departures from normal (inches) for selected cities.

-Table 3: Daily rainfall records (inches) broken during October (compiled from NOAA, NWS).
+Table 3: Select daily rainfall records (inches) broken during October (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for October is given in the figure below (courtesy of NOAA, NWS).